John David Gosch

 Time marched onward — months turning into more years — still with no sign of her son.

-In the interim, two more Des Moines paperboys also vanished under mysterious circumstances.
-Thirteen-year-old Eugene Martin vanished from Des Moines’ south side on August 12, 1984.
+In the interim, two more young Des Moines boys also vanished under mysterious circumstances.
+Thirteen-year-old paperboy Eugene Martin vanished from Des Moines’ south side on August 12, 1984.
 Not quite two years after Martin’s disappearance, 13-year-old Marc Allen told his mother he planned to walk to a friend’s house down the street but never arrived at the neighbor’s home and hasn’t been seen since March 29, 1986.

 Marc Allen’s mother, Nancy Allen, has stated she doesn’t know whether her son’s disappearance is linked to the disappearance of either Johnny Gosch or Eugene Martin, but felt police were reluctant to pursue her son’s case because of the other two missing boys.